obiwanjacobi/Jacobi.DateTimeOperators/readme.md

 #### Deconstruct

 > `Deconstruct` methods with 2 and 3 parameters are not available for our type system.
-Us the `To` method instead.
+Use the `To` method instead.

 ```csharp
 var dt = new DateTime(2025, 11, 21, 14, 34, 45);